Focus

 Sometimes we reach for our phones because we’re avoiding something—a difficult task, an uncomfortable emotion, a decision we don’t want to make.
 Notice when this happens.
 Ask yourself: What am I avoiding right now?
 Often, naming the avoidance reduces its power.

-How Minded Fits In
+How minded Fits In

 The phone-checking habit at work is rarely conscious.
 Your hand moves before your brain engages.
 That’s what makes it so hard to break through willpower alone.

-Minded intervenes at the moment of impulse.
-When you reflexively open a distracting site or app, Minded pauses the autopilot.
+minded intervenes at the moment of impulse.
+When you reflexively open a distracting site or app, minded pauses the autopilot.
 It asks: What were you working on?
 Is this urgent?

 That moment of pause is often enough.
 You remember you’re in the middle of something important.
 You close the tab and return to your work—not because you forced yourself, but because you were reminded of what you actually wanted to be doing.